James95ua/JamesWebsite/planning.md

 - The base font size is 16px with line-height: 1.6 for comfortable reading.
 - The main heading (`h1`) is much larger (`2.5rem`) and centre aligned to make the site title the first thing the user sees.
 - Subtitles and section headings (`h2`) are slightly smaller but still use the same orange colour to keep the visual style consistent.

+## 5. Navigation structure and why I chose it

+Navigation is a simple horizontal menu at the top of every page:

+- Supplementation, Nutition, Fat-loss tips, and More!
+- Nutrition
+- Supplements
+Ichose this structure, because:
+- The menu is always located in the same place easy to navigate
+- The list is small so it wont be confusing to the user
+- Every link leads to a seperate topic, that's why i kept them seperate

+- ## 6.
+Sketches / wireframes

+I plan to draw simple wireframes on paper:

+- One sketch for the home page (header + hero text + main content + footer)
+- One sketch for a content page

+I will photograph these sketches and add the images to my repository in a wireframes/ folder, then link to them here

+## 7. Technologies and tools

+I plan to use:
+- HTML5 for page structure
+- CSS3 for styling (colours, layout, typography)
+- A simple text editor (Notepad)
+- A web browser (Chrome/Edge) to test the site

+## 8. Brief discussion of HTML and CSS evolution

+HTML started as a very simple language for linking documents on the web.
+Early versions mainly supported text, links and basic structure.
+Over time, HTML added more semantic elements like <header>, <nav>, <main> and <footer> to make pages easier to understand for browsers and screen readers.

+CSS was created to separate content and presentation.
+Instead of using many presentational tags in HTML, designers could use CSS to control colours, fonts and layout.
+Modern CSS includes features like flexbox and grid, which make responsive layouts much easier to build for different screen sizes
+- GitHub to store the code and documentation

+## 9. HTML tags I plan to use effectively

+1. `<header>` – to wrap the top part of the page with the logo and navigation.
+2. `<nav>` – to contain the main navigation links.
+3. `<main>` – to wrap the main content of each page.
+4. `<section>` – to divide content into logical sections.
+5. `<h1>`–`<h3>` – for clear headings and structure.
+6. `<a>` – for links to other pages and external resources.